veikkonyfors/blog/index.md

 title: "Welcome to my blog"
 ---

 I'm glad you are here.

 I plan to talk mostly about Quantum Mechanics with a layman's attitude.
-Might be I have a few words on ICT as well, not as a layman at all.
+Might be I have a few words on ICT as well, probably not as much as a layman at all.
+Without ruling environmental sustainability out.

 <ul>